 POLICIES AND CURRICULUM

-ENROLLMENT REQUIREMENTS FOR MLT AAS DEGREE PROGRAM
+ENROLLMENT REQUIREMENTS FOR MLA CERTIFICATE PROGRAM

 1. Provide a current Health Division Student Health Form (to be provided) that has been completed by a licensed physician or nurse practitioner.